|Approved by||Vice-Chancellor's Advisory Group, 17 April 2013|

 (c) The University shall seek to respond to a Student Critical Incident in a coordinated and appropriate manner, taking into account the nature of the incident and the needs of students, their families, staff and the University.
 It is acknowledged that the level of University involvement may vary depending on the circumstances of the incident in question.

-(d) Student Critical Incidents will be managed by the Director, Student Services, who shall convene the Student Critical Incident Response Team as required (see clauses 2(f) and (g) below).
+(d) Student Critical Incidents will be managed by the Director, Student and Academic Services, who shall convene the Student Critical Incident Response Team as required (see clauses 2(f) and (g) below).

-(f) Student information will be disclosed only in accordance with the Privacy Act 1993, the Health Information Privacy Code and the Policy on Access to and use of, Personal Information.
+(g) Student information will be disclosed only in accordance with the Privacy Act 2020, the Health Information Privacy Code and the Policy on Access to and use of, Personal Information.

 2. Roles and Responsibilities

-(a) The Director, Student Services is responsible for:
+(a) The Director, Student and Academic Services is responsible for:

 i. in consultation with the Proctor, determining if an event is to be considered a Student Critical Incident on all University of Otago campuses,

 ii. maintaining a Student Critical Incident Contact List of University staff to be advised in the event of a Student Critical Incident,